-The Undergraduate Journal of Art History & Visual Culture (UJAH) is a free student journal published once every year by the Department of Art History, Visual Art and Theory and the Art History Students’ Association at the University of British Columbia.
+Background.
+The Undergraduate Journal of Art History & Visual Culture (UJAH) is a free student journal published once every year by the Department of Art History, Visual Art and Theory at the University of British Columbia.
 The UJAH team was looking forward to creating something different from what they have done in previous years; they wanted to bring a new look that was more playful, colourful and unique.

 Undergraduate Advisor Faculty of Arts at UBC

 "Daniela worked with our department on the annual student journal of critical essays, artist profiles, and exhibition reviews.
 She came up with an entirely new creative concept for the journal that, through its structure of differing page sizes and paper stocks, cleverly revealed the information hierarchy within it, as each type of content received a distinct treatment.
 Hand-assembled in a short print run, Daniela’s design was a nod to limited edition artists’ books, and entirely appropriate to the spirit of the publication.
 Creative, detailed oriented, and a pragmatic project manager, Daniela was a tremendous asset in this important annual project."

 UJAH Editor in Chief

 "Daniela was hired as our head designer for the 11th issue of UBC’s annual student publication for the Department of Art History, Visual Art and Theory.
 She led an iterative design process where she pitched mock-ups, implemented feedback, and updated copy edits with a time sensitive deadline.
 Working within our budget and communicating with Mitchell Press, Daniela was able to come up with an innovative design which reduced our costs and gave us a better quality print.